UModeler/UModeler.github.io/_sources/FAQ.txt

 Q) UModeler meshes disappear.
 -------------------------------------------
  Click on ``Tools > UModeler > Refresah All`` at the top of the editor.
-It will update all UModeler meshes in the current scene.
+It will build all UModeler components in the current scene to create renderable meshes.

 Q) Broken lightmaps
 -------------------------------------------